Look Who's Back: Characters (including main, supporting and recurring)

+(**in the 2015 film adaptation, Sensenbrink's first name (Joachim) is renamed to Christoph, as the character is played by German actor and comedian Christoph Maria Herbst, who also narrated the German audiobook of the novel in 2012.
+As well as this, the first names of Sawatzki (Frank), Krömeier (Vera), and Bellini (Carmen) were also renamed to Fabian, Franziska and Katja respectively (as played by their respective actors Fabian Busch, Franziska Wulf [de] and Katja Riemann.).
+The character Ali Gagmez (the host of Whoa, dude! and who becomes jealous of Hitler's popularity on the show) is changed into Michael Witzigmann (played by Michael Kessler) in the film adaptation.)

 Publication

 The book was priced at €19.33, a reference to Hitler's ascent to power in 1933.

 By March 2014 it had sold 1.4 million copies in Germany.
 The book has been translated into 41 languages.
 An English-language translation, Look Who's Back, translated by Jamie Bulloch, was published in April 2014 by MacLehose Press.

-The original audiobook version is read by comedian Christoph Maria Herbst and by May 2014 had sold over 520,000 copies.
-Herbst had already played the Hitler-based character of Alfons Hatler in two comedy films, Der Wixxer (2004) and Neues vom Wixxer (2007), which landed him the part of reading the audio version of the book written from the first-person point of view of Hitler.
+The original German audiobook version is read by comedian Christoph Maria Herbst and was released on 14 September 2012, and by May 2014 had sold over 520,000 copies.
+Herbst had already played the Hitler-based character of Alfons Hatler in two comedy films, Der Wixxer (2004) and Neues vom Wixxer (2007), which landed him the part of reading the audio version of the book written from the first-person point of view of Hitler, and furthermore played the role of Sensenbrink in the 2015 film adaptation.
+The British audiobook version is read by British actor Julian Rhind-Tutt, in which Rhind-Tutt played the role of Hitler in the British audio version, and was released on 3 April 2014.